BGibney/by-om/README.md

 # by-om
-A server solution to simulation biomes for interfacing systems
+A server solution to simulating biomes for interfacing systems